cpressey/cyclemill/README.md

 *   Error handling should update workflow to "failed" state should an error occur anywhere in the canvas.
 Test this thoroughly.

-### Django niceties

-*   base template
-*   form to take length task should run

 ### Aspirational

 *   measure test coverage
 *   API endpoints for workflows
-*   react app to use API, display the workflow status
+*   react app to use API, display the workflow status, refresh